Open 10am-4pm

 Food & Beverage: Food options are available throughout your visit.
 Please call 952.431.9200 for details on availability.
 If the food selection does not meet your needs, please plan to pack a snack that you can eat on the go.

 Public Transportation: The Minnesota Zoo is serviced by the Minnesota Valley Transit Authority (MVTA) 440 bus line.
-With the launch of the new Red Line bus service, routes to the Zoo have changed.
 You can connect the Red Line at the Mall of America to the Cedar Grove Transit Station and take a connecting bus (Route 440) to the Zoo.
-This service is offered seven days a week, on the hour.
+This service is offered Monday-Friday, several times per day.
 Please contact the MVTA for bus routes and time at (952) 882-7500, or visit mvta.com and use the Trip Planner.

 Minnesota Zoo Map